Strongc/Automated-OPC-Tester/README.txt

 common (java project - not a layer really, just free floating utils common to all layers e.g. logging)

+Build these layers by cd'ing into OPC-Testscript-Runner and running 'mvn clean install' Build an executable jar file by cd'ing into OPC-Testscript-Runner/gui and running 'mvn assembly:single', this will create a jar file which can be double clicked to start the app.
+Note that the app will not work unless the OPCClientToolkitWrapper dll is in the PATH

 ==The C++ layers==
 Found under directory OPCClient.
 These modules (or projects in VC++ speak) are the OPC Client, a wrapper around the OPCClient and a google test test suite testing some of the wrapper.
+There is some 3rd party setup required for pantheios logging and stlsoft - it's not too bad: see the README.txt in OPCClient\3rdParty.

 OPCClientToolKit (this _is_ the OPC client)
  |